-The Council has a limited budget that is used to support local amenities (eg the children’s playground, notice boards).
-In addition, representation can be made by the community to seek limited financial assistance towards “one off” projects – the restoration of the church clock and war memorial are recent examples of this.
+The Council has a limited budget that is used to support local amenities (eg the recreation field, children’s playground, community notice boards).
+In addition, annual representation can be made by the community to seek limited financial assistance – the restoration of the church clock and war memorial are recent examples of this.

 All applications for Planning are brought before the Council, who is invited by the County Council, to give its comments and observations from a local perspective.
 The County Council is the decision making body and the Community Council can only make recommendations.

 A standard agenda item for the meetings is “matters of local concern”.
 This is where councillors raise issues that have been brought to their attention by members of the public or are matters that they feel need discussion or action.
 It is usual practice for an officer from Gwent Police to attend for part of the meeting and bring to the attention of councillors any instances of crime in the area or share their general observations.
 This tends to be a two way process.
-The County Councillor for the Shirenewton Ward is Graham Down, who also attends all the meetings and acts as a link with the County Council for all local issues.
+The County Councillor for the Shirenewton community is Louise Brown, who also attends the meetings and acts as a link with the County Council for all local issues.

 For a list of Community Councillors click here